On this page:

 read 13-14 VDC on the coach battery side and 12-13 VDC on the engine side.
 This

-indicates that at least the coach batteries are being charged from shore power.
+indicates that the coach batteries are being charged from shore power and the engine battery is isolated.

 Start the engine and read from terminal to terminal across